 - Range managers in the Bureau of Land Management and the U.S. Forest Service work with wildlife biologists, fire management specialists and ecologists to improve wildlife habitat, repair areas damaged by wildfires, and manage invasive weeds.

 - In other agencies, such as the Natural Resources Conservation Service, range managers work directly with ranchers to improve forage resources for livestock.

 - Nongovernment organizations, such as the Nature Conservancy, hire range managers and scientists to conserve critical habitat for plants and animals on preserves throughout in the U.S. and abroad.

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

-In addition to Utah State University’s admissions requirements, the rangeland resources program has special requirements:
+In addition to Utah State University’s admissions requirements, the rangeland ecology and management program has special requirements:

 - Freshmen: New freshmen admitted to USU in good standing qualify for admission to this major.

 - Transfer Students: Transfer students from other institutions or from other USU majors need a 2.5 total GPA for admission.